UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 sidebar_position: 8
 ---

-# Javascript Example Game Integration
+# JavaScript Example Game Integration

 In the next section we'll guide you through the relevant changes that you have to make to a game of Tic Tac Toe to make it integrate into the Arcade.